 There are of course plenty of challenges to any potential future esports title taking part on mobile devices – the biggest would be in broadcast options as a large part of the viewership comes from livestreaming and capturing the mobile device whilst upholding performance at the same time would be extremely difficult, similarly developing any kind of competitive scene could be just as difficult as many of the titles are still aimed at a more casual player base.

-With the development of different scenes outside of esports however with the rapidly growing betting market around the bigger names such as League of Legends and Counter-Strike on this site however, it may not be long before interests seek other platforms to continue expanding on the already growing success.
+With the development of different scenes outside of esports however with the rapidly growing betting market around the bigger names such as League of Legends and Counter-Strike on Esports Betting Site however, it may not be long before interests seek other platforms to continue expanding on the already growing success.
 Whilst the focus may not be around the more mechanical games that have been the most popular lately, the form may take on some more adventure or puzzle style games that are more suited to the devices and the type of players and playstyle that frequent mobile games – with future tech on its way such as virtual reality however it may not be all too long until the device used isn’t necessarily important as the gap is bridged and further opportunities open up, and with the majority of players with suggestions of over 50% of all gamers on a mobile device, it’s certainly looking to be the future for gaming as a whole and the eventually and gradual shift as the hardware and capabilities continue to improve inline with our gaming needs.